perquisite in income tax

 Later, if Arjun sells the shares at Rs.
 550 per share, the capital gain = (Rs.
 550 – Rs.
 400) x 500 = Rs.
 75,000, which is taxed as capital gains.

-ESOP tax deferral for startup employees: Employees of eligible startups (certified under DPIIT) can defer the tax on ESOP perquisite for up to 48 months from the end of the assessment year in which ESOPs are exercised, or until they leave the company, or until they sell the shares, whichever is earliest.
+ESOP tax deferral for startup employees: Employees of eligible startups (certified under DPIIT-certified companies) can defer the tax on ESOP perquisite for up to 48 months from the end of the assessment year in which ESOPs are exercised, or until they leave the company, or until they sell the shares, whichever is earliest.
 This provides cash flow relief since the employee does not need to pay tax immediately upon exercise.

 4. Club Membership